RajaYehia/QNetwork/README.md

 - Clone the lowtran(-piccia) repository from GitHub using the command git clone https://github.com/francescopiccia/lowtran-piccia.git.
 - Install lowtran(-piccia) by navigating into the cloned directory and running "pip3 install ."

+For the installation of NetSquid you need to create an account via their website https://netsquid.org/

 ## Development